-FACT: Colleges will typically accept grades from your high school into November or even the first week of December if you alert them that the grades will be delayed.
-Some colleges, such as Bentley, will also accept an academic progress report from your teacher or guidance counselor (the person varies by college) if your school doesn’t have quarterly grades.
+FACT: Colleges will typically accept grades from your high school into November, or even the first week of December, if you alert them that the grades will be delayed.
+Some colleges, such as Bentley, will also accept an academic progress report from your teacher or guidance counselor if your school doesn’t have quarterly grades.
 Be sure to check with your chosen college to learn its individual policy.

 MYTH 3: You can’t apply early decision if you take the SAT or ACT in October or November.